phuwit/KMITL-ProgrammingFundamentals-GameDev/attribution.md

     - []()

 - Used [2D Dungeon Asset Pack](https://styloo.itch.io/2d-dungeon) by [Styloo](https://styloo.itch.io/) on itch.io, licensed under [CC0 1.0 (Public Domain Dedication)](https://creativecommons.org/publicdomain/zero/1.0/), or licensed under CC4.0 from readme but did not scpeified rights. contacted Styloo and waiting for a response.

+- [Used 2D Pixel Dungeon Asset Pack v2.0](https://pixel-poem.itch.io/dungeon-assetpuck) by [Pixel-Poem](https://pixel-poem.itch.io/) on itch.io, licensed under the clause `This asset pack can be used in free and commercial projects.
+You can modify it to suit your own needs.
+Credit is not necessary, but appreciated.
+You may not redistribute it or resell it.`